Unlock Your Healing

 As he was moving his hand past her face (for the eye movements), he noticed her eyes suddenly wobbled and then were hyper-focused on him.
 Instead of continuing the eye movements, he felt his hand locked in place.
 As she focused on his fixed hand, a flood of images and sensations came up and were immediately processed.

-What was most striking was that despite being in weekly 90-minute EMDR sessions for over a year, some traumas they thought had already been processed resurfaced, while others, like her abandonment by her mother and sports injuries, had never even been discovered.
+What was most striking was that despite being in weekly 90-minute EMDR sessions for over a year, some traumas they thought had already been processed resurfaced and were reprocessed, while others, like her abandonment by her mother and sports injuries, had never even been discussed.

 What to Expect in a BSP Session?

-1. Choosing the Issue — we’ll start by talking about what you want to work on or explore.
-We’ll decide if we want to use the Resource or Activation Model.
+Choosing the Issue — We’ll start by talking about what you want to work on or explore.
+This helps activates the neural networks that we’ll tap into later in the process.

-2. Finding the Brainspot — I’ll then guide you to slowly follow my telescopic pointer across your field of vision.
-We’ll find a spot where you feel peaceful and calm (resource model) or a spot you feel activated and want to process some truama.
+Finding the Brainspot — I’ll then guide you to follow my telescopic pointer across your field of vision slowly.
+We’ll find a spot where you feel peaceful and calm (resource model) or a spot you feel activated and want to process (activation model).

-Activation Model: after session, you may notice a temporary increase in symptoms or delayed effect.s
+Note that after the session, you may notice a temporary increase in symptoms or delayed effects.

 Science of Brainspotting